cyril279/cyril279.github.io/opensuse.md

 #### NetworkManager vs. Wicked:
 - for laptop?
 NetworkManager. full stop.
 - I like the configurability of Wicked, but it lacks gnome integration (applet)
-- Wicked (so far, for kodibox) shows no significant advantage over NM
 **Service switch (to [Wicked])**
 `systemctl status network` #show/verify which service is managing the network, and its status
 `systemctl stop network` #stop the network (& assigned services)